DevTrainings/GitTraining/06-Branch/readme.md

 We are continuing on repository from part 04, so let's list branches we have:

-	$ git branch [--list]
+	$ git branch
 	* master

 We can see one branch called `master` with asterisk marking currently active branch.
-Create new branch
+Create a new branch:

 	$ git branch my_aple_app

-Again, let's check (with `git branch`) what branches we currently have
+Check which branches we currently have:

 	$ git branch
 	* master